xzzhang2/2018coursera_dataviz/README.md

 # 2018coursera_dataviz
-Assignments of an online course "data viz" offered by UIUC via Coursera 201804
+ - This repo stores my assignments of an online course "data viz" offered by UIUC via Coursera.
+ - Most of the projects were complerted in Apr 2018.